Koki-Yamaguchi/koki-yamaguchi.github.io/_posts/2021-10-30-diminutive.md

 This derivation is called "diminutive" and denotes something little or expresses endearment.
 In most languages, there is a corresponding derivation.
 In Japanese, this is called 指小辞.

-Other common diminutives include the words suffixed with -let and -ling.
+Other common diminutives include the words suffixed with -ling and -let.
 The words "darling" and "duckling" are derived from "dear" and "duck", respectively.
 Words with -let include "applet" and "ringlet," which come from app and ring.
 Just for the record, applet means "a small application program" and ringlet means "a small ring".

 The suffix -let in "bracelet" has a similar form, but rather than functioning as a diminutive, it functions with the parts of the body to describe an article of ornament. (e.g. necklet, wristlet, armlet, etc.)